zrjohnson3/SmartMealAI/doc/CONDUCT.md

 ## Meeting Times and Locations

 The team will be meeting in person on Mondays at around 3:45 pm.
 We will be meeting in the library preferably in a study room.
-The team will also have online meetings on Wednesdays and Fridays at around 3 pm.
+The team will also have online meetings on Wednesdays at around 6 pm and Fridays at around 3 pm.

 ## Attribution